NextCenturyCorporation/dig/README.md

 # Contributing to DIG

-[dig] is built upon the [Yoeman] based [AngularJS Full-Stack Generator].
+[DIG] is built upon the [Yeoman] based [AngularJS Full-Stack Generator].
 To use the yeoman angular-fullstack-generator to create new components for this application, see the documentation at [documentation][AngularJS Full-Stack Generator] which has useful generators to create angular.js elements such as models, views, controllers, routes,